gmreburn/systemtime/README.md

 .Net Abstraction for DateTime so it is testable.
 Project uses CI/CD.
 All changes welcomed via pull requests.

+# .Net Framework Target
+This release currently only supports .Net 2.0.
+I am working to provide assemblies for .Net 4.0, 4.5, 4.5.2, 4.6, and 4.6.1.

 ## Usage
 Defaults to ```System.DateTime implementation```.
 Get or set SystemTime.Now or SystemTime.UtcNow to mock the behavior.
 ```C#